Appu13/Titanic/README.md

 4) Calculate the accuracy = (sum(diag(confusion matrix))/ total number of test cases) * 100

 Finally we plot a graph showing the accuracy levels of the different models

+## Prediction
+Here we finally load the test cases and try and predict whether the person survived or not.
+We need to correct the file as mentioned before applying our model.
+Once our model is applied we can save the data frame as separate csv file for final upload.